Do you know how to poke and pry with a purpose?

 Think about it.
 What would happen to a house you worked on, if you used bad materials?
 It’s not going to withstand the test of time.

 Everyone gets hungry.
+But, your audience can be narrowed by the type of food you offer.
 For other local businesses, like residential contractors, your potential audience is narrower.

 If you don’t own a home, you probably won’t be responsible for home renovations.

 When doing your market research, define the potential audience broadly.
 Later, we’ll get more specific and build your target customer profile.

 Go through all of the questions you asked about your community as a whole.
 Then, drill down on what might be different for your customer.

 What Resources Should You Use to Research Demographics in the Hudson Valley?

 We like to start doing our local market research, or any market research with DataUSA.io.
 It’s one of our favorite sources of demographic information about people.